ThoonPhyo/ThoonPhyo/README.md

 # 👋 Hi, I'm Thoon Phyo Aung

-💻 Full-Stack Web & Python Developer
+💻 Full-Stack Web Developer & Python Specialist
-🔌 IoT Enthusiast & Embedded Developer
+🔌 IoT Enthusiast & Embedded Hardware Developer
-🚀 Passionate about bridging hardware and web technologies to solve real-world problems.
+🚀 Passionate about bridging hardware sensors and web dashboards to build real-world automation systems.

 ---

 ## 🧑‍💻 About Me

-I am a Developer focused on building modern web applications and scalable backend systems using **Python** and JavaScript (**MERN Stack**).
+I am a Developer focused on building modern, responsive web applications and scalable backend systems using **Python** and JavaScript (**MERN Stack**).

-Beyond web technologies, I actively build IoT projects with **ESP32** and **Arduino**, integrating hardware devices with cloud and web dashboards for real-time monitoring and automation.
+Beyond traditional web engineering, I design and build **IoT & Embedded Systems** using **ESP32** and **Arduino**.
+I specialize in connecting microcontrollers to cloud platforms and web interfaces for real-time monitoring and control.

 ---